GuzmanRicardo/guzmanricardo.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year PhD candidate at Aix-Marseille School of Economics (AMSE).
+I am a PhD candidate at Aix-Marseille School of Economics (AMSE) <a href="https://www.amse-aixmarseille.fr/en"> AMSE </a>, working under the supervision of Lorenzo Rotunno and Federico Trionfetti.

-I study how large-scale policies affect firms and markets in developing countries using tools from economic geography and spatial economics.
-My current research looks at the implications of industrial policy in agricultural technology markets on smallholder farms.
+I am broadly interested in economic development and agricultural markets.
+To be precise, I study how large-scale policies affect markets for agricultural technologies (fertilisers, seeds) using tools from spatial economics and economic geography.

+I am currently working on two projects.
+The first studies the effects of patents on seed varieties on smallholder farmers in Tanzania.
+I use data on registered seed varieties, plant breeders, and variety characteristics from government catalogues.
+The second project

+Feel to get in touch at: ricardo.guzman@univ-amu.fr